Heart Surgeon Speaks Out on What Really Causes Heart Disease

-We physicians with all our training, knowledge and authority often acquire a rather large ego that tends to make it difficult to admit we are wrong.
+We physicians with all our training, knowledge, and authority often acquire a rather large ego that tends to make it difficult to admit we are wrong.
 So, here it is.
 I freely admit to being wrong.
-As a heart surgeon with 25 years experience, having performed over 5,000 open-heart surgeries, today is my day to right the wrong with medical and scientific fact.
+As a heart surgeon with 25 years of experience, having performed over 5,000 open-heart surgeries, today is my day to right the wrong with medical and scientific facts.

 The only accepted therapy was prescribing medications to lower cholesterol and a diet that severely restricted fat intake.
 The latter of course we insisted would lower cholesterol and heart disease.
 Deviations from these recommendations were considered heresy and could quite possibly result in malpractice.

 These recommendations are no longer scientifically or morally defensible.
 The discovery a few years ago that inflammation in the artery wall is the real cause of heart disease is slowly leading to a paradigm shift in how heart disease and other chronic ailments will be treated.

 The long-established dietary recommendations have created epidemics of obesity and diabetes, the consequences of which dwarf any historical plague in terms of mortality, human suffering and dire economic consequences.

 Despite the fact that 25% of the population takes expensive statin medications and despite the fact we have reduced the fat content of our diets, more Americans will die this year of heart disease than ever before.

 Statistics from the American Heart Association show that 75 million Americans currently suffer from heart disease, 20 million have diabetes and 57 million have pre-diabetes.
 These disorders are affecting younger and younger people in greater numbers every year.